belovedpearl/AfricanRecipes-PP4/README.md

 * Heroku - Used for the live deployment of the site.

-* Clodinary - This is the cloud storage used for website media and other static files.
+* Cloudinary - This is the cloud storage used for website media and other static files.

 * Bootstrap - This was used to add styles to the website.
 It was used for the nav section, cards and different sections of the website.